tuszmak/bubble-wrap/README.md

 Bubble wrap is a website where you can set a width and a height for a play field, and then pop bubble wrap!

+# My experience

+This is my first solo project after I finished the school Codecool, and my first project involving Typescript without any previous knowledge of the language.

 # Requirements: